 7. What is the data limit?
 Is it truly “Unlimited”?

-Although all of our data plans are theoretically “unlimited”, unlimited does not mean unlimited data at unlimited speeds.
-Nor does it include super-heavy usage (e.g. uploading or downloading large files in a short time period).
-Our plans provide unlimited data in a steady, moderate usage pattern.
+Unlimited does not mean unlimited data at unlimited speeds.
+Nor does it include super-heavy usage (e.g. uploading or downloading games, game updates, or large files in a short time period).
+These plans typically provide a reasonable amount of data usage in a steady, moderate usage pattern.

 Carriers continuously monitor their networks for “spikes” in data usage which they may see this as a malicious attack on their network.
 As a result, carriers seek to mitigate such “attacks” by limiting traffic identified as potentially harmful and therefore degrading to the quality of their service (see de-prioritization).
 To avoid this situation, we recommend to always use data wisely and treat it like a utility.
 Moderate, steady usage is best.